carpetxie/BarnacleCounter/README.md

 I initially had horrible precision, recall, and accuracy at around 40%, 40%, 60%.
 This is perhaps where I spent the most time.
 Initially, the model was predicitng all background pixels.
 I blamed my data at first and increase augmenting.
 I used a scheduled learning rate.
 I increased epochs ( though they plateued relatively early on ).
 I addressed class imbalances by using a ratio of ~2.5 in my loss function.
 None of this worked.

 The brekathrough was simply increasing the layers of my U-Net.
 Surprisngly, it was the model that was the issue and not the data.
 My original model only extracted 64 features at the deepest level before funneling back up.
 I added two more layers to extract 512 features.
-My performance metrics shot up.
+My performance metrics shot up to where it is today.